aff4/pyaff4/README.md

 The write support in the libraries is currently broken and being worked on.
 Other aspects of the AFF4 that have not yet been implemented in this codebase include:

-1. Encrypted AFF4 volumes.
+1. Reading ZipFile style volumes.
-2. Persistent data store.
+2. Reading striped ZipFile volumes.
-3. HTTP backed streams.
+3. Reading AFF4 Image streams using the deflate or snappy compressor.
-4. Splitting an AFF4 Image across multiple volumes.
+4. Reading RDF metadata using both YAML and Turtle.
-5. Map streams.
+5. Verification of linear and block hashed images.
-6. Support for signed statements or Bill of Materials.
+6. Writing ZipFile style volumes

 ## Notice

-This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.
+This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google and Schatz Forensic.

 ## References
 [1] "Extending the advanced forensic format to accommodate multiple data sources,